-- Click on a blue marker in the map to access the vital signs data page for that stream.
+- Click on a red circle marker in the map to access the vital signs data page for that stream gage.

 - Click your park unit in the left menu to access its overview page, or click on the park boundary polygon in the map.